-&lt;sup>a The Customer has the option to choose any member of the 00.03.1x.xx family of toolboxes, each toolbox is a subset of the 00.03.12.xx toolbox.
+The Customer has the option to choose any member of the 00.03.1x.xx family of toolboxes, each toolbox is a subset of the 00.03.12.xx toolbox.
 This ST clearly states the functions applicable to each toolbox.
 Further information is given in section 1.4.2.2

-- 6 Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data Files.
-Other protected information data representing the access rights; these include any cryptographic algorithms and keys needed for accessing and using the services provided by the system through use of the Security IC. - 7 The TOE can be used in smartcard application, a USB token or other devices.
+- This requires that the TOE especially maintains the integrity and the confidentiality of its security functionality. - Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data Files.
+Other protected information data representing the access rights; these include any cryptographic algorithms and keys needed for accessing and using the services provided by the system through use of the Security IC. - The TOE can be used in smartcard application, a USB token or other devices.
 The intended environment is very large; and generally once issued the TOE may be stored and used anywhere, generally there is no control applied to the TOE and its operational environment.